balder-dev/balder/doc/source/getting_started/balder_components.rst

 It is different when we look at the :ref:`Setups`.
 In a setup you define everything that is available and relevant in the environment, the particular setup is for.
 So for example, if you have your computer, the router and the server of company X in your influenceable spectrum of devices you can add all of them to your setup.
-Also if the scenario is written later only for the router and the server, it will work out, because balder will automatically match scenario-devices with compatible setup-devices.
+Also if the scenario is written later only for the router and the server, it will work out, because Balder will automatically match scenario-devices with compatible setup-devices.

 What are devices?